FormerLurker/ArcWelderPlugin/octoprint_arc_welder/static/docs/help/settings.extrusion_rate_variance_percent.md

 Higher values will result in more arcs being created, and lower values will produce more accurate line widths.

+A setting of 0 will disable this feature.

 Note:  This feature is experimental.